pipeforce/pipeforce.github.io/docs/api/functions.md

 ```

-##  @property
+## `@property`
 ----------
-Provides addon functions inside a pipe expression in order to read properties from the property store.
+Provides functions inside a pipeline expression in order to read properties from the property store.
 You can access the functions declared here in the PEL using <code>@property</code>

 ### value(key)